fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_global.html.markdown

 * `internet_service_database` - Configure which Internet Service database size to download from FortiGuard and use.
 * `internet_service_download_list` - Configure which on-demand Internet Service IDs are to be downloaded.
 The structure of `internet_service_download_list` block is documented below.
 * `early_tcp_npu_session` - Enable/disable early TCP NPU session.
+* `npu_neighbor_update` - Enable/disable sending of probing packets to update neighbors for offloaded sessions.
 * `interface_subnet_usage` - Enable/disable allowing use of interface-subnet setting in firewall addresses (default = enable).
 * `sflowd_max_children_num` - Maximum number of sflowd child processes allowed to run.
 * `fortigslb_integration` - Enable/disable integration with the FortiGSLB cloud service.